The 5 Best Trombone Cases and Gig Bags (2023) for Protection and Durability

 The price is somewhat considerate, and for it, you’ll get a really good quality-made, sturdy, rigid case that will keep your trombone safe and last you for decades.

 When you’re buying your case, you should always consider the size of your trombone.
 Tenor Trombones are the standard ones, but depending on the type you have, the size of the instrument will vary.
 So, always check if the case you’re looking for will fit your specific trombone.

 Soft vs. Hard case

 When you’re buying a case, you’ll quickly notice that there are several different types of cases you can find.
-Some of them are made out of soft exterior while some have a rigid exterior made out of stronger materials.
-If you’re wondering what’s the difference, we’re here to help you explain it all and find the best case for yourself.
+Some of them are made out of a soft exterior while some have a rigid exterior made out of stronger materials.
+Let’s take a look at the difference between a soft case and a hard case.

-There are several different more expensive soft cases which are usually named gig bags.
+There are several different more expensive soft cases or gig bags.
 They offer better protection and are great for people who use a lot of public transportation as you can carry them with you more easily as they usually have back straps.
 They also have more room with added pockets of space, so you can fit all the extras you’re carrying.

-We hope that this article has helped you shed some light on the matter of trombone cases.
-Whether you need the heavy-duty hard case to travel alongside you around the world or just a simple soft bag to take you trombone across town to practice, you’ll find what you’re looking for in here.
+I hope that this article has shed some light on the matter of trombone cases.
+Whether you need the heavy-duty hard case to travel alongside you around the world or just a simple soft bag to take your trombone across town to practice, you’ll find what you’re looking for here.

 My top trombone case pick is the Gator Cases GC-TROMBONE, a well-rounded trombone case from a great manufacturer.